 This week we will have one of the best opportunities of the year to view the planet Mercury.

-Mercury is one of the “Seven Planets” which were visible to the ancients, and the fourth day of the week, Wednesday, is named in English after the Norse god corresponding to Roman Mercury and Greek Hermes.
-The planet Mercury is mentioned in a passage in the Bible about Satan (IS 14:12), where he is described as the morning star laid low.
+Mercury is one of the “Seven Planets” which were visible to the ancients.
+The fourth day of the week, Wednesday, is named in English after the Norse god corresponding to Roman Mercury and Greek Hermes.
+The planet Mercury is symbolic of Satan in the Star Bible and is mentioned in a passage in the Bible about Satan (Isaiah 14:12), where he is described as the morning star laid low.
 The Greek name Hermes, meaning “The Burnt One”, also adds to the picture of Mercury as representing Satan.

 The planet Mercury is very close to the sun and can only be seen as a morning or evening star.
 Most of the time it is too “laid low” near the sun to be seen at all.
-However, in early December it is at its furthest distance from the sun and will rise an hour and half before dawn.
+However, in early January it is at its furthest distance from the sun and will be visible just before Sunrise.